dropseed/p/README.md

 and aliases them as `p <name>`.
 Running `p` by itself will list out all of the known commands.

+If you *personally* start using p, you'll probably find that `p` is the first thing you run after `cd <project>` to get your bearings and start doing work.
+And when you get in the swing of using `p`, you'll naturally start improving your projects that have a poor developer experience.

 ## Install or update

 Don't add it to a project.
 Add it to your machine, system-wide or user-wide.